sboxed/sandboxed/docs/code-snippets.md

 ## Package configuration

-If you want to configure your package to use in monorepo vibook structure, you should create `lib/stories/config.dart` file and use `storyconfig` snippet there.
+If you want to configure your package to use in monorepo sandboxed structure, you should create `lib/stories/config.dart` file and use `storyconfig` snippet there.

 See API Reference to check what options you have.